 Track what you eat

-It's easy to underestimate those vacation calories, so I use the My Fitness Pal app and website to help me stick to my goals.
-My Fitness Pal will help you figure out your target calories based on your goals and amount of exercise.
+It's easy to underestimate those vacation calories, so using a tracking app like My Fitness Pal has helped me stick to my goals.
+These apps will help you figure out your target calories based on your goals and amount of exercise.
 It also has a huge database of foods and it's easy to use anywhere.

 When you indulge, enjoy!